jhyuen/02-datavis-7ways/README.md

 Given that Excel is widely used across various industries, I thought that Excel would be relatively easy to use.
 However, it was much more tedious to use than other programs.
 I think that most of my issues derived from Excel's weaker UI design in comparison to data vis programs like Flourish.
 I think that Excel is useful for people who are already use Excel in their line of work.
 It's also useful for quick graphs but not necessarily complex, custom visualizations.
 Even though I complained about Excel's complicated UI, I only spent 20 minutes longer to make the graph.

 I used 2 hacks in Excel.
 First, I used shapes to cover the minimum value labels.
 By default, Excel makes the minimum value (ex: 10 and 2000) at the left bottom corner of the graph which cuts off values less than 2000.
 Thus, I made the actual minimum value to be 0 and 1000 and then moved the x and y axis inward.
 To eliminate the 0 and 1000 labels, I covered them with a white rectangle.
-Second, I set the y axis' maximum range to 49 which prevented Excel from adding 50 at the top but still keep the top red dot.
+Second, I set the y axis' maximum range to 49 which prevented Excel from adding 50 at the top but still keep the top green dot.

 ### Screenshots
 ![Excel](img/excel-1.png)